-General Contractors for both Solution 1 and 2 are responsible for contacting the CM to request all onsite progress inspections as construction milestones are achieved.
-The CM conducts inspections to verify the work being invoiced has been performed in a workmanlike fashion.
-CM uploads all progress inspection reports to eGrants to be used by Program staff for processing draw requests.
+Building contractors are responsible for contacting the CM to request all onsite progress inspections as construction milestones (25%, 75%, 95%) are achieved.
+The CM conducts inspections to verify the work being invoiced has been performed in a workmanlike fashion in compliance with plans and scope of work.
+CM then drafts a progress interval inspection report to record the findings of the inspection.

-When work is nearing completion, the GC notifies the Program of a specific date when the job is ready for final inspection, which guarantees that all work has been completed according to contract specifications.
-The CM will deliver copies of all building inspections and permits issued by the local building authority(ies).
-The Program verifies that the Applicant receives all warranties and instruction booklets for installed equipment.
+When work is nearing completion, the building contractor notifies CM of a specific date when the job is ready for final 95% inspection, which guarantees that all work has been completed according to contract specifications.
+The CM will deliver copies of all building inspections and permits issued by the local building authorities.
+The Program CM verifies that the homeowner receives all warranties and instruction booklets for installed equipment.